Plain English Breakdown

 - The bill does not specify how much money will be in the Fair and Exposition Fund each year.

-- It is unclear exactly which fairs will receive funding from this law.
+- It is unclear what specific projects at fairs will qualify for funding under this law.